mlswg/mls-architecture/draft-rescorla-mls-architecture.md

 Clients may wish to do the following:

- -  create a group by inviting other members
+ -  create a group by inviting other members;

- -  add one or more members to an existing group
+ -  add one or more members to an existing group;

- -  remove one or more members from an existing group
+ -  remove one or more members from an existing group;

- -  join an existing group
+ -  join an existing group;

- -  leave a group
+ -  leave a group;

- -  send a message to everyone in the group
+ -  send a message to everyone in the group;

- -  receive a message from someone in the group
+ -  receive a message from someone in the group.

 ## Group, Members and Clients